These cards move money from a credit card to a bank account and help you shift non-credit card debts to 0%.

 But if cards aren’t accepted the Money transfer card is a great alternative. even though you’ll be hit with the fee of 3 to 5%.

 Can money transfer cards make you a profit?

 The term “stoozing” is something I first heard from my time at Money Saving Expert and it’s essentially where you get the money from one of these transfer cards and put it in a savings account to earn interest.

 In theory, this is a great hack for those good at keeping track (it’s similar to what I did with some of my student loans in the late 90s).
 You’re borrowing for free and making money on it.

 However don’t forget there’s a transfer fee (usually between 3 and 5%).
-And since interest rates on savings are so poor right now you’ll struggle to find a rate better than what you’ll pay on the money transfer.
+And even though interest rates on savings are improving, you’ll still struggle to find a rate better than what you’ll pay on the money transfer.

 What to bear in mind